 - To increase awareness about the vaccine of Hepatitis A and B.

 - To educate people and expand it for immunisation, prevention, diagnosis, and control.

 - To make people aware of the care and treatment for those people suffering from hepatitis.

 - To make people get tested for the disease at an early stage.

 - To implement new training methods and a number of skilled medical professionals in order to enhance quality care.

 - To promote several health and governments organisations in the whole world for their active involvement in the event to create or discover new strategies against hepatitis.

 - To promote professional staff members so that they can participate in the event.

-Therefore, Hepatitis is a disease that is caused due to infectious virus and affects the liver.
-It is of five types and may leads to some serious diseases.
-So, proper treatment, diagnose and precaution should be needed.
-And to raise awareness among people about the hepatitis disease World Hepatitis Day is celebrated on 28 July every year with a particular theme.
+Therefore, Hepatitis is a disease that is caused due to an infectious virus and affects the liver.
+It is of five types and may lead to some serious diseases.
+So, proper treatment, diagnosis, and precaution should be needed.
+And to raise awareness among people about hepatitis disease World Hepatitis Day is celebrated on 28 July every year with a particular theme.